vramework/vramework-website/blog/20211101-service-lookup-local-vs-cloud.md

 So I get this point a lot when I talk to people about local vs cloud development.
 My *(personal)* opinion is that companies that spin-up entire AWS accounts for each developer are going at it wrong.
 I know that's a strong statement, and I don't mean offence.
 Conflicting opinions are what leads to so many exciting solutions!

 The reason I think it's wrong is that:
-- it's slow (to apply infra changes everywhere)
+1) it's slow (to apply infra changes everywhere)
-- it's hard to decouple from those services if you ever decide to ship an enterprise edition or move to another cloud suddenly
+2)  it's hard to decouple from those services if you ever decide to ship an enterprise edition or move to another cloud suddenly (like cloudflare if AWS costs are too insane)
-- it's pretty expensive
+3) it's pretty expensive
-- debugging is occasionally a pain compared to locally
+4) debugging is occasionally a pain compared to locally

 The main question I usually like to ask is: what benefit do you get out of it?
-In the case of `incognito`, I understand implementing user management is a pain.
-However, what's the downside of running rabbitMQ locally?
+In the case of `aws incognito`, I understand implementing user management is a pain.
+However, what's the downside of running rabbitMQ locally vs creating an SQS queue?
 Or not sending real-time notifications into the void?
 Or not uploading useless files inside of S3?

 Is it possible we got a bit too excited about current settings and just ended up uploading our functions to serverless via hot deploy because we can?
-Or that docker and Kubernetes are so incredible that we run complex infrastructure locally to mimic production?
+Or that docker and Kubernetes are so incredible that we run complex infrastructure locally to mimic production, regardless of the CPU/Memory overhead?
 Running my side projects on the side, I sure don't want to tell anyone who helps that I'll need to give them AWS access to add a few simple features.

 #### Why not use factory methods and stick to it is more functional?

 That works entirely.
-I didn't want to create factory methods because I  like the autocompletion provided by just writing `services.` and seeing what shows up.
+I didn't want to create factory methods because I  like the autocompletion provided by just writing `services` and seeing what shows up.
 So far, I have built a few complex SaaS products with a maximum of ten services.
 Also, factories require the same amount of work to be set up as services.

 #### Using singleton services is not the same as using global state